cben/mathdown/deployment/README.md

     env PORT=8001 npm start  # Prints URL you can click

 (you can choose any port of course.  <kbd>Ctrl+C</kbd> when done.)

-It should also be easy to run on Heroku (works as of writing this, not sure if I'll test this regularly).

 ## RHcloud (aka Openshift)